oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 Finally, let's configure continuousphp to deploy our [Sample Application](https://github.com/oswaldderiemaecker/aws-demo-zf-apigility-phinx).

-This application include the following files:

-* composer.json with our dependencies (Zend Framework 2.x / Apigility / Phinx)
-* build.xml with the phing targets
-* phinx.yml.dist with the Phinx Database migration configuration
-* appspec.yml with the CodeDeploy configuration and hooks
-* behat.yml with the Behat configuration
-* tests/phpunit.xml with the PHPUnit configuration

 **To Fork our Sample Application**

 1. Login to your github account.